groboclown/petronia/docs/user-configuration.md

 #### Matching an Application Window

-An application configuration relies upon a `config.AppMatcher` instance to define whether a given application window matches the configuration.
+An application configuration relies upon a matcher to define whether a given application window matches the configuration.

 With an app matcher, you can define the following attributes: